mvrt-115/MVRT_Site/app/about/divisions.md

 addition, we work closely with the Public Relations Division to create the Chairman’s Video during build and the Media Division to create posters, flyers and more.

+## Web

+The Web division is responsible for updating the website periodically and being able to set up team communications.
+The web division helps keep the team updated and in the know.
+The web division publishes the work from all the other divisions throughout the year.
+Members of the web division learn basic web programming such as HTML, CSS, and JS.
+In addition, the team will be looking to implement Ruby on Rails to provide a backend for the website.